Playing-for-you/Playing-for-you/ReadME.md

   pip install -r requirements.txt
 ```

-- We will soon be publishing our model on 🤗
+- We will soon be publishing our model on Hugging Face 🤗

 ## Files: